monsoonmaelstrom/book2/book2.md

 “I bet.”
 I lean back on the couch.
 I got the information I came for.
 I’m no longer particularly interested in this conversation.

 “Returning to the matter at hand,” Davy says, prodding the others back on track.
 “We do actually need a ship.
-We are not prepared to cross the pass twice in the same season.”
+We aren’t prepared to cross the pass twice in the same season.”

 “Yes, I’m surprised you survived the once,” Robert says.